Privacy-Preserving Federated Learning with Differentially Private Hyperdimensional Computing: Related Work

 \subsection{Hyperdimensional Computing}

-HD takes significant inspiration from the architecture of the human brain, utilizing high-dimensional vectors to simulate cognitive functions~\cite{imani2023hierarchical,poduval2022graphd,zou2022memory}.
-This advanced approach allows HD to mimic brain-like methods for processing, analyzing, and storing information across a variety of cognitive tasks~\cite{JalilPiran2023, chen2023brain, zou2021scalable}.
-Several studies have explored the application of HD within FL frameworks.
-Zhao et al.~\cite{zhao2022fedhd} developed an FL framework using HD, demonstrating the energy and communication efficiency of their model.
-While they highlighted the robustness of HD against noise, they did not address the privacy implications.
-Li et al.~\cite{li2024hyperfeel} introduced an HD-based FL framework aimed at reducing the computational and communication overhead associated with local training and model updates.
-Hsieh et al.~\cite{hsieh2021fl} bipolarized model parameters to decrease communication costs in an HD-based FL framework, yet they did not provide specific defenses against model inversion and membership inference attacks.
-As an XAI model, HD is susceptible to model inversion and inference attacks~\cite{piran2024explainable}, making it imperative to integrate privacy-preserving mechanisms to protect FL systems based on HD from adversarial threats.
+HD draws significant inspiration from the human brain, leveraging high-dimensional vectors to simulate cognitive functions~\cite{imani2023hierarchical,poduval2022graphd,zou2022memory}.
+This advanced approach enables HD to mimic brain-like methods for processing, analyzing, and storing information across diverse cognitive tasks~\cite{JalilPiran2023,chen2023brain,zou2021scalable}.
+Several studies have explored the integration of HD within FL frameworks.
+Zhao et al. ~\cite{zhao2022fedhd} proposed an FL framework utilizing HD, demonstrating the model's energy and communication efficiency.
+While their work highlighted HD's robustness against noise, it did not address the privacy implications.
+Li et al. ~\cite{li2024hyperfeel} introduced an HD-based FL framework designed to reduce computational and communication overhead during local training and model updates.
+Hsieh et al. ~\cite{hsieh2021fl} bipolarized model parameters in an HD-based FL framework to minimize communication costs, yet their work did not incorporate specific defenses against model inversion and membership inference attacks.
+As an XAI model, HD is inherently susceptible to model inversion and inference attacks~\cite{piran2024explainable}, emphasizing the need for privacy-preserving mechanisms to protect HD-based FL systems from adversarial threats.